Razyapoo/KGBClusteringDocumentation/research_documentation.md

 There are two approaches to start with.
 The first approach is to reduce the time used to render large graphs, i.e., optimize the backend methods used in graph rendering.
 This approach does not reduce the amount of detail shown on the graph, but only the rendering time.

 The second approach is to make the graph more readable and understandable for non-specialists, i.e. optimize frontend visualization.
 For example, to reduce the amount of detail such as edges or nodes, or to use a different, more efficient, layout algorithm.
-This approach takes precedence because the original proposal of the Knowledge Graph Visual Browser was to hide technical complexity such as SPARQL queries and RDF standards.
+This approach takes precedence because the original proposal of the Knowledge Graph Visual Browser was to hide technical complexity such as SPARQL queries and RDF standards to simplify the graph exploration for non-specialist users.
+This approach can also improve rendering time.
 Therefore, this paper will rely on this approach.

 By examining what a good, understandable graph should look like, and relying on articles [[3]](#references), [[4]](#references), we can establish several criteria and rely on them:
 - Intuitiveness / Perceptibility / Easy navigation
 - Simplicity
 - Usefulness
-- highlighting key details
+- Highlighting key details

 <h3 id="filtering">Filtering</h3>

-The first way to simplify the graph is to use filtering.
-It helps users extract and understand basic information in graphs.
+The first way to simplify a graph is to use filtering, as it helps users extract and understand the information they need in the graph.
 The method should allow users to freely select attributes and relationships they are interested in and then use these features to create a small and informative summary graph that reveals the basic characteristics of the nodes and their relationships in the original graph.

-However, this is the topic of another student, so we can skip it.
+However, this correlates with the topic of another student, so we decided to skip it.

 <h3 id="layouts">Layouts</h3>

 The second way is to use an existing layout or implement own.

 Let's highlight a few criteria that need to be considered in a good layout that can be used to show large graphs:
-1. nodes connected by an edge must be close to each other
+1. Nodes connected by an edge must be close to each other
-2. there must be the minimum number of intersections of edges, or even no intersections
+2. There must be the minimum number of intersections of edges, or even no intersections
-3. large amount of nodes should be split into chunks, or clusters
+3. Large amount of nodes should be split into chunks, or clusters
-4. clusters should contain related nodes
+4. Clusters should contain related nodes
-5. overall graph representation should represent (tell) a good story in understandable way
+5. Overall graph representation should represent (tell) a good story in understandable way

-It is very difficult and time consuming to implement the own layout, because this requires to make changes in the big part of the Cytoscape library.
+Unfortunately, it is very difficult and time consuming to implement the own layout, because it requires to make changes in the big part of the Cytoscape library.

 ---

-Therefore, we can integrate graph simplification techniques with existing layouts to make the graph more user-friendly.
+Fortunately, we can still integrate graph simplification techniques with existing layouts to make the graph visualization more user-friendly.
 To do this, we describe the following five techniques:
 - [Elimination of redundant nodes and edges.
 Sparsification](#nodes-edges-eliminations)
 - [Summarization](#summarization)
 - [Clustering](#clustering)